 . . . about me

 I grew up in Deerfield, IL, a northern suburb of Chicago.
 I went to college not far from there in Milwaukee, WI, to study advertising in the College of Journalism.
 After graduation, I moved to Chicago where I got my first job at Leo Burnett advertising agency.
 After ten years there, I couldn’t get to where I wanted to be so I turned to the banking industry.
 After working there for another ten years, I realized I wasn’t a banker.
-So I quit and started to write, finding inspiration from my years in Chicago, and San Francisco putting my knack for writing good descriptive scenery, an ear for dialogue, and experience in human interaction to use.
+So I quit and started to write, finding inspiration from my years in Chicago, and San Francisco putting to use my knack for writing good descriptive scenery, an ear for dialogue, and experience in human interaction.

 Under the Birch Tree started out as an unintended autobiography.
 I wanted memoir.
 After ten years of self-studying the art of memoir, other memoirists’ work and rewriting my book to keep pace with my new knowledge, I realized I had a universal theme, simply stated.
 My journey through reflections and takeaways yielded a completed memoir.